-Among countries, the United States is the world's third-largest producer of wine, and the largest consumer and importer (Wine Institute, 2018b, 2018c; ITC, 2018).
-The quantity of wine consumed in the United States almost doubled over the past 20 years, from 526 million gallons in 1997 to just over 1 billion gallons in 2017 (Wine Institute, 2018c).
+Among countries, the United States is the world's fourthlargest producer of wine, and the largest consumer and importer (OIV, 2019; ITC, 2018).
+The quantity of wine consumed in the United States grew by 60 percent over the past 20 years, from 581 million gallons in 1997 to just over 861 million gallons in 2017 (OIV, 2019).
 This expansion is a result of both population growth and an increasing rate of adult per-capita consumption.
-Both trends are expected to continue, and by 2030 the volume of U.S. wine consumption is predicted to increase by 50 percent from a 2010 base (Lapsley 2010).
-U.S. growth trends stand in marked contrast to declines in volume of wine consumed in France, Italy, and Spain (OIV 2017).
+Both trends are expected to continue.
+U.S. growth trends stand in marked contrast to declines in volume of wine consumed in France, Italy, and Spain (OIV, 2020).